 Figure 8-2.
 Select Cell Hwys Window

-2. From the Select Slot (ICM) list, choose the ICM whose cell highways you wish to test.
+Choose the ICM whose cell highways you wish to test.
+(The SA 100 has only one ICM; double-click on it in the Select Slot list.)
 The Select Cell Highways Self Test window appears (Figure 8-3):